The Poncelin Street Pump taken from an old postcard

 The Pump Monument reconstructed in 2019

-The lantern that rose above the column was even recreated almost identically by the ironwork company Chemin.
+The lantern that rose above the column was even recreated almost identically by the local Blacksmith company 'Chemin'.

 An explanatory panel created by Anne Cadiou tells the tumultuous story of the Pump.
 The memory of this local heritage element is thus permanently preserved.